 \section{Gauge boson self-energies in the LRTH model}

-In this appendix, we compute the four gauge boson self-energies, $\Pi^{\gamma\gamma'}(0)$, $\Pi^{\gamma Z}(M^2_Z)$, $\Pi^{WW}(0)$ and $\Pi^{ZZ}(M^2_Z)$.
+We calculate the four gauge boson self-energies, $\Pi^{\gamma\gamma'}(0)$, $\Pi^{\gamma Z}(M^2_Z)$, $\Pi^{WW}(0)$ and $\Pi^{ZZ}(M^2_Z)$.
 In general, the gauge independence in the bosonic sector can be retained by using the pinch technique or by using the background field method \cite{Degrassi:1992ue,Denner:1994nn}.
 In our calculations, there are three one-loop diagrams involved with an internal gauge boson propagator.
-In these diagrams we take only gauge invariant parts which is proportional to ln$(M^2_S)/16\pi^2$.
+In these diagrams we take only gauge invariant parts which are proportional to ln$(M^2_S)/16\pi^2$.